Have You Ever Run For Local Office And Lost? NPR Wants To Hear From You

 Every year, thousands of Americans try their hand at breaking into politics by running for some kind of elected office.

-It's a noble act, often aimed at trying to make a difference — on a school board, or a city council or a zoning commission.
+It's a noble act, often aimed at trying to make a difference — on a school board, a city council or a zoning commission.

 But it isn't easy, and many passionate, intelligent people don't know where to start.